 You’ll know when your dough is fully fermented when it has doubled in size.
 (Keep in mind fermentation may happen more slowly or more quickly depending on the ambient temperature in your house.)

 Step 2 – Form Dough Into Rolls and Proof

 Two hours before you are ready to bake, form your dough into 17 rolls.
-For uniform rolls, you can weigh your dough on a kitchen scale, making each ball 58 grams.
+For uniform rolls, you can weigh out 58g portions of dough with your kitchen scale.